bradley499/real_lang/SYNTAX.md

 The above function utilises multiple parameters to calculate the total amount of time in years, by adding the `months` to the `years` provided.
 A function can have as many parameters as you wish; and when called if not all the parameters values have been provided, they will default to a `0` value.

+### Starting function
+Everything in the Real language, although all being a floating-point; must be callable from within a function; but then the question arises of: which function will be the starting function?
+Well then, the fitting place to start a program in the Real language, is from function called `__start` which will always be the first function to be called from any Real program; without a defined function called `__start` the program will not package itself.

+## Comments
+Comments can be used to explain the code that you have written.
+Context, and content; of your program can be more easily identified through the use of comments throughout your program.
+It is an important practice to use in any language, and my using comments your code can more easily be understood by someone else when reading (or reviewing) your code.
+In the Real language, comments are instantiated by the `;` character, and any content after the `;` will not be used in the packaging of your program; an example of the use of comments in a program - is as follows:

+	example:
+		; This function is used to add 2 random values together rand ; A random value is added to the return register rand ; Another random value is added to the return register add rtv1 rtv2 ; Adds together the 2 most recent values in the return register

 ## Default constants
 There are constant values (or references) that you will need to use at some point.
 What follows is a reference list of the default constants - for use, when developing your program.
 | Constant | About | Value |